 His first professional role was as a 97-year-old rabbi in a Cleveland Playhouse production of The Dybbuk, followed by local radio appearances.
 After two years of appearances in summer stock and several productions in New York, Mr. Backus said ''I decided to try radio as a source of livelihood because I like to eat regularly.''

 He stuck it out and soon was doing motion pictures.
 His first film was The Great Lover in 1949.

 He appeared in at least 80 films, including Ma and Pa Kettle Go to Town, Francis in the Navy, Father was a Fullback, The Wonderful World of Brothers Grimm, It’s a Mad, Mad, Mad World, Billie, Where Were You When the Lights Went Out, Hello Down There, and Prince Jack.
 Among his more memorable screen portrayals was Commander Hutch in Francis in the Navy and the glib press agent in Man of a Thousand Faces.
-His most prestigious film role when he portrayed James Dean’s ineffectual father in the classic film, Rebel Without a Cause in 1955.
+His most prestigious film role portrayed James Dean’s ineffectual father in the classic film Rebel Without a Cause in 1955.

-Backus worked in Hollywood over five decades, often portraying characters with an “upper crust,” air.
+Backus worked in Hollywood for over five decades, often portraying characters with an “upper crust” air.
 His inspiration came from his father’s Bratenahl friends.
 “They would all sit in the steam room of the club and say, ‘By George, I don’t like what the fellow in the White House is doing,’ then they’d go one about the evils of Franklin D. Roosevelt.
 They were all real rock-ribbed Republicans.”